 My work is published in De Groene Amsterdammer (print and online), NRC Handelsblad (print and online), Vrij Nederland, The guardian (online) ZAM (Africa Magazine), XXI (online), NPR ( National Public Radio) and De Correspondent.

 Next to working as a freelance photographer I also work as parttime, freelance picture editor for De Groene Amsterdammer and in the past for the VPRO gids and MSF (Médecins sans Frontières)

-I am connected to photo agent De Beeldunie in Amsterdam, the Netherlands
+I am represented by De Beeldunie in Amsterdam, the Netherlands